 Prep this Easy Farro Chili recipe and have your slow cooker do the rest!
 Filled with vegetables and farro, it’s a delicious, filling, vegetarian chili recipe that you’ll want to make again and again.

-If you still haven’t experimented with farro, this is a great starting point.
-Farro is comparable to rice I’d say, though softer in texture.
-It’s REALLY filling, delicious when paired with vegetables and kidney beans and tomato sauce.
-Oh!
-Like this farro chili recipe.
+If you still haven’t experimented with farro, this is a great starting point because it’s delicious when paired with vegetables and kidney beans and tomato sauce, just like in this farro chili recipe.
 What a coincidence.

 Easy Farro Chili